Tips for the Essential Camping List for Australia

-- Zip lock bags to store food.
+- Ziplock bags to store food.

-In internet you can find useful resources about caravan and camping accessories for getting started with your camping adventure in Australia.
+On the internet, you can find useful resources about caravan and camping accessories for getting started with your camping adventure in Australia.

 I hope this essential camping list is helping you while planning your camping trip in Oz.
 If you find it useful please share it with your friends

 If you plan to go camping alone in Australia I’m sure this is an essential checklist for camping.